 Air quality has a direct impact on humans, wildlife, vegetation, water and soil.

-Colwood's air quality is measured and monitored regularly by the BC Ministry of Environment at a monitoring station on City Hall property.
+The City of Colwood does not have the ability to measure or control air quality, however, Colwood's air quality is measured regularly by the BC Ministry of Environment at a monitoring station on City Hall property.

 Colwood generally maintains excellent air quality, unless impacted by forest fires or other external events.

 - View the current Air Quality Readings for Colwood

 - View the current Air Quality Health Index Rating for Colwood (West Shore)

 How you can help maintain good air quality